 How to use multiple aggregate functions?

-if it’s possible to use multiple aggregate functions let’s understand with example .we are showing the totalsalary by country and DepartmentId.
-Let’s say I want the total number of employees as well.
+If it's possible to use multiple aggregate functions, let's understand with an example.
+We are showing the total salary by country and DepartmentId.
+Let's say I want the total number of employees as well.

-if you look at TblOrganizationEmployee table, we’ve got 11 rows there.
+If you look at the TblOrganizationEmployee table, we have 11 rows there.

-For performance reasons, instead of using * you as a specific column name, you know, maybe EmployeeName so I get the same result.
+For performance reasons, instead of using *, you can specify a specific column name, such as EmployeeName, to get the same result.

 select count(EmployeeName) from [dbo].[TblOrganizationEmployee]

-So what we want?
-We not only want total salaries, buy a country, and DepartmentId, we also want the total number of employees.
-So if you want the total number of employees, we use the count() aggregate function.
+So what do we want?
+We not only want total salaries by country and DepartmentId, but we also want the total number of employees.
+So, if you want the total number of employees, we use the COUNT() aggregate function.

 sql count group by multiple columns